stavba fuds nova gorica

 The decision on granting the status is issued by the Student and Academic Affairs Commission.

-• Medical certificate issued by a specialist doctor
+• Medical certificate issued by a specialist

 Andreja Slejko Rojc